American Druze Foundation

-Proudly, ADF celebrates the Druze heritage by building a deeper understanding of the Druze in the American community, advancing the Druze people through education and investments, and strengthening social ties among the Druze.
-ADF nurtures the pride in the American Druze identity through role modeling, effective communication, and celebration of our culture, values and contributions to the American Society.
+Proudly, the ADF celebrates Druze heritage by building a deeper understanding of the Druze in American society, advancing the Druze people through education and investments, and strengthening social ties among the Druze.
+The ADF nurtures pride in the American Druze identity through role modeling, effective communication, and celebration of Druze culture, values and contributions to American Society.

-The ADF nurtures the pride in the American Druze identity through participation in diverse interfaith activities and programs aimed at advancing the Druze people and developing relationships between Druze communities in America and around the world.
+The American Druze Foundation nurtures the pride in the American Druze identity through participation in diverse interfaith activities and programs aimed at advancing the Druze people and developing relationships between Druze communities in America and around the world.

-The ADF proliferates the traditions within the Druze communities in the United States, through education and by sponsoring a wide variety of educational and cultural programs and activities.
+The ADF supports the preservation of traditions within the Druze communities in the United States, through education and by sponsoring a wide variety of educational and cultural programs and activities.

-The ADF also celebrates the Druze heritage by underwriting symposia, lectures, exhibitions, artistic performances and more.
+The ADF also celebrates Druze heritage by underwriting symposia, lectures, exhibitions, artistic performances and more.